lindseysomwaru/Project-2/readme.md

 # <div align="center">**Project 2**</div>
 ## **Overview**
-The double hashing algorithm was implemented using two helper classes: *HashTable* and *HashEntry.
-The class *HashEntry.java* creates a *HashEntry* object, which contains a value and its key (or index).
+The double hashing algorithm was implemented using two helper classes: *HashTable* and *HashEntry*.
+The class *HashEntry* creates a *HashEntry* object, which contains a value and its key (or index).
 The class *HashTable* creates the hash table.
 This class contains an insert, remove, and print method.
 The insert method utilizes a *getKey()* method that determines the key based on the hash functions and *i*, where *i* is initially set to zero.
 The *getKey()* method prints out *i* and the key until a valid key is found.

 The class *Double_Hashing.java* was used to test the *HashTable* and *HashEntry* classes.
 It declares a *HashTable* with size = 16.
 It then allows the user to insert or remove a value into or from the hash table until the while loop ends.
 Finally, the hash table is printed, displaying each element in the table along with its key.
 ## **Running the File**